sstone1029/writ40363-portfolio/REFLECTION.md

 Support and Resources:

-The most beneficial learning so far has been the hands-on practice of going along with the lecture.
+The most beneficial learning so far has been the hands-on practice of going along with the lecture, and feedback on assignments works best for me.
 The additional support I might need in the future is office hours, however, I am confident that hands-on learning is the best for me moving forward in this class.